 What to Wear to Your Gossip Girl NYC Locations Trip?

-If you want to go all out – like I did for my Gossip Girl locations video – why not pack Blair and Serena inspired outfits?
 For Blair, you absolutely need more conservative but stylish outfits with lace details or fitted clean cut dresses, such as etui dresses, paired with heels or flats and definitely trademark headbands.

 For Serena, opt for more flowy, long dresses with a revealing decolletage, long flowy pants and tight tops and big statement necklaces.
 Wear your mane long and slightly tussled, put on pink lipstick and a big It girl smile.
 Don’t forget sexy heels and red nail polish.

 Now tell me: Would you want to explore these Gossip Girl places in New York by yourself or with a guide?

 20 Cheap Places to Eat in New York City

 How to Shoot NYC Skyline Photos Like A Pro // Sponsored

 How to Make the Most out of Your Stay in New York City on a Budget | Sponsored